Workshop: Researching Suffield Homes

 The powers of magic, mystery and murder collide deep in the Florida Everglades … get ready for The Suffield Players production of The Sugar Witch by Nathan Sanders!

-The Suffield Garden Club will hold a monthly meeting on Monday, December 3, at 11:45 a.m. at the Second Baptist Church, Fellowship Hall.
-Coffee, tea, a light lunch and a short business meeting will be followed by a guest speaker at 1 p.m.
+The Suffield Garden Club will hold a monthly meeting on Monday, February 4 at 11:45 a.m. at the Second Baptist Church, Fellowship Hall.
+Coffee, tea, a light lunch and a short business meeting are followed by a guest speaker at 1 p.m.